By: Jeremy Neisser

 The Differences of Men’s and Women’s Running Shoes - Explained

-Anatomical Differences Between Men’s and Women’s Foot
+Differences in Foot Shapes: Men’s and Women’s Feet

 Because running shoes are often based on the foot of a man, and then slightly altered to work for women, we shall base our research on the women’s foot and how those differences should apply to shoe design.